Skip to main content

 The ongoing research is funded by a Florida Fish & Wildlife Conservation Commission grant through the U.S. Fish and Wildlife Service.
 This research falls under the grant’s qualifications to conserve important wildlife habitat and/or preventing species extinctions.
 “There was a lack of scientific information regarding the occurrence and life history of the bee[, and more] information was needed to make an informed determination regarding the classification status for this species under the Endangered Species Act,” according to a spokesperson at the U.S. Fish and Wildlife Service.

 What do you think about this find?
-I for one think it is monumental for a number of reasons.
+I, for one, think it is monumental for a number of reasons.
 It’s always a huge feat when we find something that was previously thought to be gone forever.